aureliowozhiak/data_collection_tools/README.md

 # Data collection tools
-This is a projeto with many data collection tools.
+This is a project with many data collection tools.